WaynePhung/Testing-Getting-Started/OSP Getting Started Guide - Markdown Draft 2020_09_08.md

 <figure id="figure2-9">
     <img src="pictures/ResearcherPage.png" style="width: 500px;">
     <figcaption class="figcaption leftAlign">Figure 2.9: OSP Researcher Page.
-You can change Amplification, Noise Management and Feedback Management values from the first, second, and third tabs, respectively.</figcaption>
+You can change Amplification, Noise Management and Feedback Management values from the first, second and
+third tabs, respectively</figcaption>
 </figure>

 5. You should be within the "Amplification" page.
 Pay attention to the